 Introduction to Sales Forecasting

 Sales forecasting involves predicting future sales based on historical data, market trends, and external factors.
 It provides businesses with insights into potential revenue streams, allowing them to allocate resources efficiently and plan for growth.
 A robust forecasting strategy not only enhances operational efficiency but also fosters agility in responding to market changes.
-It also ensures sales quotas are agressive, yet attainable.
+It also ensures sales quotas are aggressive, yet attainable.

 What are the Three Main Sales Forecasting Techniques?